 Water piping must be installed in accordance with the instructions in this manual and all local plumbing codes having jurisdiction.
-See Figure 7 and Figure 8 on page 16 and the Piping Diagrams on page 34 as a reference for these instructions.
+See Figure 7 and Figure 8 and the Piping Diagrams on page 28 as a reference for these instructions.

 INSTALLATION INSTRUCTIONS